the-wright-jamie/Update-PR-Info-Action/README.md

 [ncc](https://github.com/vercel/ncc#installation) is needed

-Run `npm run build` in the root directory of this project
+Run `npm run build` in the root directory of this projectt

 ## Example